About Davenport

 Fingerprinting Services

-Fingerprinting services for Davenport, Iowa residents are available through the local police department and authorized third-party providers in Scott County.
+Fingerprinting services for Davenport, Iowa residents are available through local police (where present) and authorized third-party providers in Scott County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
-Contact the Davenport Police Department or the Scott County Sheriff's Office for scheduling, fees, and required documentation.
+Contact local police (where present) or the Scott County Sheriff's Office for scheduling, fees, and required documentation.
 The Iowa Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions